DGH2112/Debugging-Tools/README.md

 ## Overview

-This is a RAD Studio plug-in which adds debugging tools to the IDE.
+This is a RAD Studio plug-in which adds debugging tools to the IDE (was formally called Debug with CodeSite).

 At the moment there are only 2 tools:
- * Debug with CodeSite - which adds an evaluation breakpoint to the code so you can output debug data to CodeSite without having to after the code
+ * Debug with CodeSite - Adds an evaluation breakpoint to the code so you can output debug data to CodeSite without having to alter the code
- * Add Breakpoint      - This adds / open a breakpoint ino the code and displays the full breakpoitn editor for changes
+ * Add Breakpoint      - This adds / opens a breakpoint into the code and displays the full breakpoint editor for changes

 ## Compilation